bdchauvette/nummy/README.md

 #### Rails / ActiveRecord integration

-> [!IMPORTANT]
-> This integration requires `ActiveSupport::Inflector` to be defined.

-To use nummy enums as ActiveRecord enums, you can use the `.to_attribute` method:
+To use nummy enums as ActiveRecord enums, you can use the `.to_attribute` method, which converts the keys to `snake_case` by default:

 ```ruby
 class Conversation < ActiveRecord::Base